Koçi Xoxe

 Koçi Xoxe (pronounced [ˈkɔtʃi ˈdzɔdzɛ]; 1 May 1911 – 11 June 1949) was an Albanian politician who served as Deputy Prime Minister and Minister of the Interior of the People's Socialist Republic of Albania.
 He was supported by Yugoslav leader Josip Broz Tito during efforts to bring Albania into the Yugoslav federation.
-After Albania's leader, Enver Hoxha, established the country's independence with the support of the Soviet Union, Xoxe was arrested, tortured and executed.
+After Albania's leader, Enver Hoxha, established the country's independence with the support of the Soviet Union, Xoxe was arrested, tried on charges of treason, and executed.

 Life

-Xoxe was born in 1911 in Negovan, near Florina in Greece, back then part of the Manastir Vilayet of the Ottoman Empire.
-Negovan (today Flampouro/) had a majority of Orthodox Albanians, many of whom sided with the Ecumenical Patriarchate of Constantinople, and a minority of Aromanians (Vlachs).
-According to some sources, Xoxe was an ethnic Macedonian or ethnic Bulgarian from Aegean Macedonia and was initially a tinsmith.
+Xoxe was born in 1911 in Negovani (modern Flampouro), near Florina in Greece, back then part of the Manastir Vilayet of the Ottoman Empire.
+He was of Tosk Albanian descent.
+The family originated from Kolonjë, and due to economic circumstances in the 19th century moved to the village of Plikati and later relocated to Negovani.

+His father was Dhimitër Xoxe (1883–1971) who died in Tirana and Vasillo was his mother.
+Sotir Xoxe was his grandfather, a founder of the Albanian school in Negovani and a teacher who was involved in the Albanian National Awakening.
+In his youth Xoxe was educated by his grandfather in the village school, later he attended the gymnasium of Thessaloniki and achieved high grades, graduating in 1929.
+His grandfather and several family members moved to Constanța, Romania in the 1930s where he owned and ran Dituria, an Albanian printing press.

+Xoxe was a footballer for the Negovani village football team, an avid reader of Albanian and Greek books and a fluent speaker of Albanian, Greek, Bulgarian and Romanian.
+Following his education, Xoxe arrived in Korçë where he encountered communist ideas and literature.
+In the 1930s, he became co–founder of the Korçë Communist Group and its first chairman.
 Around 1937 he emerged among others, such as Enver Hoxha and Koço Tashko, as prominent communists of Albania.

 In the post-World War II era, Yugoslav leader Josip Broz Tito sought to exert his country’s influence over Albania through military support to Hoxha in an attempt to absorb Albania.
 Xoxe, who headed the Ministry of the Interior and the secret police, the Sigurimi, was supported by Tito.
-Josef Stalin reportedly told Milovan Đilas, a leading figure in Yugoslavia, that Yugoslavia should “swallow up” Albania.
+Joseph Stalin reportedly told Milovan Djilas, a leading figure in Yugoslavia, that Yugoslavia should “swallow up” Albania.

 Hoxha began to fear Xoxe as a rival to his own power.
 After Xoxe ordered the arrest of moderates with anti-Yugoslav sentiments, including Sejfulla Malëshova, Tito attacked Hoxha in a letter to the Albanian Politburo.
-Hoxha responded by traveling to Moscow with Nako Spiru and returned with a formal trade agreement with the Soviet Union without consulting Tito.
+Hoxha responded by traveling to Moscow with Nako Spiru and returning with a formal trade agreement with the Soviet Union without consulting Tito.